I love sharing and giving advice for recipes to some of my favorite dishes.

 When most people think of beans and rice, they envision a bland meal that can later cause unpleasant gas.
 Adzuki beans will not give you gas and this recipe is not only inexpensive but it's delicious.

-I served this recipe with gluten free fat free pumpkin muffins (I'll give that recipe later) for a complete balanced meal.
+I served this recipe with gluten-free and fat-free pumpkin muffins (I'll give that recipe later) for a complete balanced meal.

 Some of you may wonder where you get these beans and some of you may be paying too much for them at a health food store.

 You won't find them in most regular grocers but Asian markets carry them for a fraction of the price you pay in health food stores.